suguanYang/ylioo/md/system_design/preview_server.md

 ## System integration

-The output of preview is nothing but esmodules, import these preview module would be easy.
+The output of preview is nothing but esmodules, import these preview module would be easy, the System can load the preview resource without any **cognitive load**.

-The way:

-The Main/RemoteComponent system implementation details are heavily depended on the webpack module federation, Main itself is just an application loader, the application entries can be discovered within it.

-It loads application by data: { appid }, actually is appName, and the existing application all have a remoteEntry file which is build by seeyon/syf, Main will use the data appName to load that file, and invoke the webpack functions to load the application's Entry Component, To integrate with Main, or other use RemoteComponent systems, we need to simulate on the remoteEntry, which means we need also generate a remoteEntry and upload to OSS, it also needs preserver the signature of the remoteEntry, so the System can load the preview resource without any **cognitive load**.

 [Distributed ESM](https://www.notion.so/Distributed-ESM-0a5a213c9a114ab4ac292144b7b25c52?pvs=21)